 Best integrated machines

-There are our top five picks based on factors including price, energy efficiency, water efficiency, drum size and special features.
+There are our top four picks based on factors including price, energy efficiency, water efficiency, drum size and special features.

 Bosch WIW28500GB model details